DenchiSoft/VTubeStudio/README.md

 If the user has turned off physics for the currently loaded model, you cannot turn physics on using this API.
 You can only use this API to override physics/wind base values and multipliers.

+As explained in the `GetCurrentModelPhysicsRequest` section above, values for physics/wind multipliers should be between 0 and 2 while values for physics/wind base values should be integers between 0 and 100 (because that's also how they're shown to the user in the app).
+Values outside that range will automatically be clamped.

+If you want to set multipliers for strength or wind for a specific physics group, use the `strengthOverrides` and `windOverrides` arrays with the respective group ID and `setBaseValue` set to false.
+If you set `setBaseValue` to true, the provided value will be set as base value for physics strength or wind instead of a specific group.
+You can leave the group ID (`id`) empty in that case.

+Generally, the values set using this API are used to override the values set by the user in the app.
+They're not actually shown to the user on the UI and are not saved.
+Override values set using this API are automatically unset when their timer runs out (the value you set using `overrideSeconds`).
+If you want to keep overriding values, you have to repeatedly send this request.

+When all timers run out, the API will no longer consider your plugin as controlling the physics system so another plugin could start controlling the physics system.

+Override timer values have to be between 0.5 and 5 seconds.
+Values outside that range will automatically be clamped.

 **`REQUEST`**
 ```json
 {